 Fridges get cluttered, pantries get too hot, but a dedicated wine cabinet means always being ready, whether it’s a surprise guest, a dinner party with a dozen bottles, or just an impulsive decision to enjoy an evening glass of wine.

 Wine cellars also look great and can enhance the décor of your kitchen, dining room, entertainment area or home bar.
 Built-ins are generally intended for kitchen use and usually have a modern look to match the black and stainless steel popular with most appliances.

 Freestanding units typically have a more classic look that’s great in dining rooms.
 Beautiful hardwood finishes are often seen with these cabinets and they give any room a classy, elegant feel.

-Choosing the proper model: the best wine cooler for you
+Choosing the proper model: the best wine fridge for your needs

-Once you know which type of wine cooler is best for your home, you can narrow your search down further by deciding on how many bottles you think you will need to store at a given time.
-You’ll also want to decide now if you need a single or dual-zone cabinet.
+Once you know which type of wine cellar is best for your home, you can narrow your search down further by deciding on how many bottles you think you will need to store at a given time.
+At this point, you’ll also want to decide if you need a single or dual-zone cabinet.

 The typical wine drinker enjoys a mix of both red and whites, and has a balance between long term storage needs and bringing the wines to the appropriate short-term serving temperature.
 For these consumers, a dual-zone refrigerator is the best fit.